MohammedH2019/Linux-Foundation-Sys-Admin-Prep/Essential_Commands.md

     It will insert newline as line 3
     * `sed '3 i hello' file.txt` = will insert hello in line 3 in file.txt

+* ' sed ' 3 a newline' file.txt `
+   it will append a new line after the 3rd line
+   * `sed '3 a hello' file.txt` = will append hello after line 3 in file.txt